Triggers of Migraine

-Avoiding certain foods can be the best treatment for some migraine sufferers.
-Unfortunately, fewer than 30% of migraineurs have their symptoms triggered by food.
+Avoiding certain foods can be the best treatment for some people with migraine.
+Unfortunately, fewer than 30% of people with migraine have their symptoms triggered by food.
 To be considered a migraine trigger, the food must trigger your migraine-related symptom(s) within 24 hours of the time it’s consumed, and it must do that more than half the time that the food is eaten.

 Keeping a symptom diary that includes what you are eating, menstrual cycle, activities and changes in environment or weather is a valuable tool for identifying food triggers.
 Spotting a pattern and then sidestepping triggers can help keep the pain at bay.

-Intense or sudden exercise can initiate a headache in certain migraineurs, but, in general, routine, moderate exercise reduces the frequency of headaches.
+Intense or sudden exercise can initiate a headache in certain people with migraine, but, in general, routine, moderate exercise reduces the frequency of headaches.
 Blows to the head can also initiate a migraine headache, as well as post-concussion syndromes.

 Although the hormone levels of an irregular menstrual cycle, pregnancy, ovarian cyst or hysterectomy cannot be controlled, Menses, ovulation (increased estrogen), pregnancy, hysterectomy, birth control pills and hormone replacement (progesterone) can sometimes suppress migraine symptoms.
 Unfortunately, some birth control pills with higher levels of estrogen and hormone replacement therapy can make migraines worse.
 Consequently an experience medical professional should be overseeing hormone therapy for the treatment of migraine.